StashC/todoApplication/README.md

 - As a user, I want to be able to view all my scheduled tasks.
 - As a user, I want to be able to save my to do list to a file.
 - As a user, I want to be abel to load my to do list from a file.

+###Phase 4: Task 2
+Added 2 Exceptions dealing with illegal inputs in the Task Constructor TimeFormatException handles any input which doesn't satisfy the new regex requirement IllegalStatusException handles creating tasks with an illegal state.

+This prevents the user from adding tasks which broke the old requires clause from the GUI.